justmars/django-add-comments/README.md

 5. Toggling visibility of the comment to the public.

 All instances of the `Sentinel` model therefore will need their own commenting actions.

+The [procedure](./comments/docs/add_comments.md) described in the docs related to a hypothetical `Sentinel` model.
+For another Django app, let's say an `articles` app with an `Article` model, the same procedure can be followed.